You are here

 You may not realize it, but your babe’s at an ideal age to get some great snaps.
 She can’t run out of the frame, and although it might be hard to get her into it, she can’t pull off that sweet holiday outfit you bought for her first Christmas.
 Shoot when you get as much natural light as possible, and use your tree or stocking-filled mantel as a background.
 Be sure to take a lot of photos to get just the right shot.
 Read our tips for taking a great kid photo.

 Give an Heirloom Gift

-Along with the requisite brightly-colored baby toys, this is the year to give a gift that your baby will have forever and can pass down to her own kids some day.
+Along with the requisite brightly colored baby toys, a keepsake is the perfect gift for newborns and one that your child can pass down to her own kids some day.
 Need ideas?
-A locket, pretty snow globe or keepsake box are all classic choices.
-Plus: get more ideas for heirloom jewelry gifts.
+A locket or snow globe are classic choices.
+Get more ideas for heirloom jewelry gifts.

 - Andrew McCaul

 If your family’s far away, baby's first Christmas might also include baby’s first plane ride.
 Don’t weigh yourself down by overpacking; packs of diapers and formula can be bought at your destination, and you’ll most likely be able to do laundry wherever you are staying.
 However, do pack about one diaper for every hour of travel (you do not want to run out at 30,000 feet) and include plenty of wipes.
 This stylish and fun striped canvas tote from Baggu is perfect for traveling and spacious enough to fit all of your mommy essentials.
 Check out more tips for stress-free travel with baby.

 Shop It!
 Baggu Striped Duck Bag, $32; forever21.com